Just recently, I stayed for a week at Novotel in Siam Square. The hotel offered a great kind of “Sandbox” deal with six nights below 10 000 baht.

-Not to forget the local delight from the small Muslims quarters and the traditional house and museum of the legendary silk king, Jim Thomson.
-Moreover, you can enjoy some of the best luxury coffee shops and restaurants in Bangkok in the Paragon department store and Central World.
+Not to forget the local delight from the small Muslim quarters and the traditional house and museum of the legendary silk king, Jim Thomson.
+Additionally, you can enjoy some of the best luxury coffee shops and restaurants in Bangkok in the Paragon department store and Central World.
 Just try Harrods in Paragon or Pauls in Central World.
-If you like Starbucks you have a few choices.
+If you like Starbucks, you have a few choices.
 A popular option is Starbucks Siam Square One.

-On the street level, you will find a nice hawkers centre and upgraded boat noodle shops selling wagyu beef side by side to delicious croissant bakeries and local spirit houses.
+On the street level, you will find a friendly hawkers centre and upgraded boat noodle shops selling wagyu beef side by side to delicious croissant bakeries and local spirit houses.

-Then, of course, Siam Square is definitely where you go people watching.
-I love standing on the skywalk looking at the art installations and looking down at life.
-The sound of Asia spending and earning money, the crowds changing skytrains, the outdated red buses, the colourful taxis and the noisy Tuk Tuks.
+Then, of course, Siam Square is where you go people watching.
+I love standing on the skywalk, gazing at the art installations, and looking down at life passing by below.
+People are strolling around looking for eats and going about with their businesses.
+It is the sound of Asia spending and reaping money; the crowds changing skytrains, the outdated red buses, the colourful taxis and the noisy Tuk Tuks.

 Below you will find photos from some of the stunning places of Siam Square.
-Siam is an interchange station for sky trains so it is easy to reach from anywhere.
+Siam is an interchange station for sky trains, so it is easy to reach anywhere in Bangkok.